Pause (2018 film): Production

 The film's working title of Menopause was changed to Pause during filming.
 During development, the film was selected for consideration at two German co-production workshops in 2015: the Mannheim Meeting Place at the Mannheim-Heidelberg International Film Festival and the Connecting Cottbus at the Cottbus International Film Festival.
 It was filmed in and around Nicosia throughout February and March 2017.

 Release

 Pause premiered at the 2018 Karlovy Vary International Film Festival as part of the "East of the West" programme.
 The Hollywood Reporter called it "a work of considerable tonal complexity, as it stirs moments of pitch-black humor and short and violent reveries into an otherwise austerely told tale of spousal strife that wants to smash the patriarchy with feats of cinematic derring-do".

 In the book What Fresh Hell Is This?: Perimenopause, Menopause, Other Indignities and You (2021), author Heather Corinna noted that Pause offered "one of the rare sympathetic descriptions of a menopausal mental health struggle".
+The film has a 100% score on Rotten Tomatoes based off twelve reviews.

+On Letterboxd, Pause has a 3.4/5 average rating based off 470 user ratings.
+The film has a 6.6/10 rating on IMbD based on 793 user ratings.